AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. In the [!UICONTROL **Account created**] dialog, download the RSA or ed25519 public key, then select **[!UICONTROL OK]**.
 This is the public key that is used by Adobe to upload data to the SFTP server.

+1. Repeat this process for each SFTP account you want to create.

+1. Continue with the following section, [Upload the public key to the SFTP server](#upload-the-public-key-to-the-sftp-server).

+#### Upload the public key to the SFTP server

-1. The public key you just downloaded is used by Adobe to upload data to the SFTP server.
-Upload this public key to the same location on the SFTP server where you uploaded the public key that is used for downloading data from the SFTP server.
+The public key you just downloaded is used by Adobe to _upload_ data to the SFTP server.
+Upload this public key to the same location on the SFTP server where you uploaded the public key that is used by your organization [to _download_ data from the FTP server](#step-1-generate-a-publicprivate-key-pair-and-upload-the-public-key-to-your-existing-ftp-server).

+To upload the public key to the SFTP server (the key that is used by Adobe to _upload_ data to the SFTP server):

 1. Connect to the SFTP server and log in, either by using your username and password or by using SFTP.

    This can be an Adobe-hosted FTP server or your own FTP server.

 1. Upload the public key to the same [!DNL .ssh] where the [!DNL `authorized_keys`] file is stored.

-       (For more information about the public key used for downloading data from the SFTP server, see [Step 1: Generate a public/private key pair and upload the public key to your existing FTP server](#step-1-generate-a-publicprivate-key-pair-and-upload-the-public-key-to-your-existing-ftp-server).)

-Repeat this process for each SFTP account.
+1. Repeat this process for each SFTP account that you created in the previous section, [Create the SFTP account](#create-the-sftp-account).

-For detailed instructions, see [Configure cloud import and export accounts](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-accounts).
+1. Continue with the following section, [Add a location within the account](#add-a-location-within-the-account).

 #### Add a location within the account